-We implemented variants of semi-supervised regression based on (26).
-Although the supervised and unsupervised terms in the loss can be efficiently optimized in isolation, it is not clear how they can be efficiently minimized jointly.
-Therefore, we first solve the supervised training problem to obtain an initial U, then alternate between optimizing Z and U in the semisupervised objective to reach a local solution.
-The forward model, W, can then be recovered from U.
+We implemented a semi-supervised regression algorithm based on (26).
+Although each of the two terms in the loss can be efficiently optimized in isolation, it is not clear how to efficiently minimize the combined objective.
+Thus, we first solve the supervised training problem alone to obtain an initial U, then alternate between optimizing Z and U in the semi-supervised objective to reach a local solution.

-To evaluate this approach, we compared against standard supervised learning methods and the transductive regression algorithm of (Cortes & Mohri, 2007) which has been reported to outperform earlier transductive regression algorithms (Chapelle et al., 1999; Belkin et al., 2006).
-The latter algorithm has two steps: (1) locally estimate the unlabeled data by using the labeled points within r of the unlabeled point; and (2) find a solution that best fits the labeled data and data estimated in Step 1.
+To evaluate the approach, we compared against standard supervised learning methods and the transductive regression algorithm of (Cortes & Mohri, 2007), which has been reported to outperform earlier transductive regression algorithms (Chapelle et al., 1999; Belkin et al., 2006).
+The latter algorithm has two steps: (1) locally estimate the unlabeled data by using the labeled points within r of the unlabeled data by using the labeled points within r of the unlabeled data and data estimated in Step 1.
 We used kernel ridge regression to estimate the unlabeled targets in Step 1, as suggested in (Cortes & Mohri, 2007).
+The algorithm also includes two regularization parameters, C and C', and has a dual formulation enabling the use of kernels.

-Experiments were run on two datasets from (Cortes & Mohri, 2007), kin-32fh and Cal-housing, plus an additional dataset, Pumadyn-32h.3 Performance was evaluated based on the average of 10 random splits of the data.
-For the kernel-based methods we used a Gaussian kernel with width parameter set to 1.
-For the transductive regression algorithm, we additionally selected the distance r in Step 1 to include 2.5% of the labeled data, as in (Cortes & Mohri, 2007), and set the remaining parameters with 10-fold cross validation.
-For the semi-supervised approach based on (26), we set $\mu = 1$ and selected the regularization parameter α by 10-fold cross validation.
+Experiments were run on two datasets from (Cortes & Mohri, 2007), kin-32fh and Cal-housing, plus an additional dataset, Pumdadyn.3 Performance was evaluated based on the average of 10 random splits of the data.
+The Gaussian kernel was used, where the width parameter was set for each algorithm via 10-fold cross validation.
+For the transductive regression algorithm, we selected the distance r in Step 1 to include 2.5% of the labeled data, following (Cortes & Mohri, 2007), and set the remaining parameters with 10-fold cross validation.
+For the semi-supervised approach (26), we set $\mu = 1$.

-Table 1 summarizes the performance of three variants of the semi-supervised algorithm, compared to the supervised techniques and the transductive regression algorithm.
-Here we see that the straightforward semisupervised approach we propose, with kernels and regularization, obtains competitive performance in each case.
-(On Pumadyn-32h the three kernel-based algorithms obtain the same error, likely due to the fact that all three found the same local minima.)
+Table 1 summarizes the performance of three variants of the semi-supervised algorithm on the datasets, versus the supervised techniques and the transductive regression algorithm.
+Our results do not reflect the same wins for transductive regression as reported in (Cortes & Mohri, 2007), likely because we were not as successful at tuning the parameters.
+The difficulty in implementing their algorithm, therefore, also become illustrated in the results.
+Here we see that the straightforward semi-supervised approach, with kernels and regularization, obtains comparable or statistically better performance to the transductive regression algorithm.
+(On the Pumadyn dataset, the three kernel algorithms obtain the same error, likely due to the fact that all three found and stayed in the same local minima.)